Skip to content

 Museum and Heritage Development MA

-Our distinctive teaching methods include live projects, collaborative learning, and industry engagements, enhancing entrepreneurial and digital skills.
-The course empowers you to challenge norms and cultivate reflective practice, entrepreneurial prowess, and technological proficiency.
+Our distinctive teaching methods include live projects, collaborative learning, self-led online learning and industry engagements, enhancing entrepreneurial and digital skills and confidence.

 What you’ll study